Symbols of the European Union: Advisory bodies

+Agencies

 European Coal and Steel Community flag

 The ECSC made use of the stars in the ECSC flag.

 The euro and its symbol

 The euro, €, was not one of the original symbols created by the Council of Europe and is specific to the EU, but it has become a symbol since it replaced 12 national currencies in 2002.
 It is now used by most EU Member States and hence it (along with its currency symbol) has become one of the most tangible symbols of European unity for citizens of the European Union (though this of course is not intended to apply to wider Europe as the others do).

 Adoption by other organisations

 There have been other pan-European organisations which have not adopted the same symbols as the Council of Europe or the European Union, or have symbols derived from these.
 The Flag of the European Coal and Steel Community (the first of the three European Communities) was developed around the same time as the Flag of Europe and shares the use of stars and the colour blue, but uses completely different arrangement and symbolism.

 The Flag of the Western European Union (the European defence organisation) was derived from the Flag of Europe, altered for its own usage.
 The Central Commission for Navigation on the Rhine predates them all, but its flag also uses the colour blue and a circle of stars, though with different symbolism.